DEX Trading Infrastructure Dashboard

 My Role

-Contributed to the design of a trading analytics dashboard, focusing on solving complex data interpretation challenges and establishing scalable foundations through a reusable design system.
+Contributed to the design of a trading analytics dashboard, focusing on solving complex data interpretation challenges through practical screen design and establishing scalable foundations via a reusable design system.

 - Translated complex blockchain and trading data into scannable UI patterns